openebs-archive/openebs-docs/docs/postgres.md

    If OpenEBS is not installed in your K8s cluster, this can done from [here](/docs/next/installation.html).
 If OpenEBS is already installed, go to the next step.

-2. **Connect to Director Online (Optional)** : Connecting  the Kubernetes cluster to <a href="https://director.mayadata.io" target="_blank">Director Online</a> provides good visibility of storage resources.
-Director Online has various **support options for enterprise customers**.

-3. **Configure cStor Pool**
+2. **Configure cStor Pool**

    If cStor Pool is not configured in your OpenEBS cluster, this can be done from [here](/docs/next/ugcstor.html#creating-cStor-storage-pools).
 As PostgreSQL is a StatefulSet application, it requires single storage replication factor.
 During cStor Pool creation, make sure that the maxPools parameter is set to >=3.
 If cStor pool is already configured, go to the next step.
 Sample YAML named **openebs-config.yaml** for configuring cStor Pool is provided in the Configuration details below.

 4. **Create Storage Class**

    You must configure a StorageClass to provision cStor volume on cStor pool.
 In this solution we are using a StorageClass to consume the cStor Pool which is created using external disks attached on the Nodes.
 The storage pool is created using the steps provided in the Step 3.
 In this solution,PostgreSQL is a deployment.
 Since it requires replication at the storage level so cStor volume `replicaCount` is 3.
-Sample YAML named **openebs-sc-disk.yaml** to consume cStor pool with cStorVolume Replica count as 3 is provided in the configuration details below.
+Sample YAML named **openebs-sc-disk.yaml** to consume cStor pool with cStor volume replica count as 3 is provided in the configuration details below.

 5. **Launch and test PostgreSQL**